Pseuduvaria borneensis: Reproductive biology

 The pollen of P. beccarii is shed as permanent tetrads.

 Range and habitat

 Pseududuvaria borneensis is endemic to Borneo.
 It is widespread on the island, and is found in east and north Kalimantan in Indonesian Borneo, as well as in Sabah and Sarawak in Malaysian Borneo and in Brunei.
-The species' estimated area of occupancy (AOO) is 52 km^{2} and its estimated extent of occurrence (EOO) is 176,441 km^{2}.
+The species' estimated area of occupancy (AOO) is 52 km2 and its estimated extent of occurrence (EOO) is 176441 km2.

-It grows in primary and secondary lowland rain forests from 100 to 1,070 metres elevation.
+It grows in primary and secondary lowland rain forests from 100 to 1070 m elevation.
 It often grows by streams on sandstone, clay, and coral limestone soils.